You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Donate

-In the coming months, the Supreme Court of the United States will issue a ruling on West Virginia v.
+On June 30, 2026, the Supreme Court of the United States issued a 6-3 ruling to uphold state laws that prohibit transgender women and girls from playing on school sports teams that match their gender identity in West Virginia v.
 B.P.J. and Little v.
-Hecox, two cases centered on challenges brought by transgender students against state laws that prohibit transgender women and girls from playing on school sports teams that match their gender identity.
+Hecox.

-The key question in both cases asks whether or not these state bans violate Title IX, the federal law that prohibits sex discrimination in school programs.
-Previously, federal courts have blocked the enforcement of both laws – and, now, it is up to the justices to make a final decision.
+The key question in both cases asked whether or not these state bans violate Title IX, the federal law that prohibits sex discrimination in school programs.
+Prior to the Supreme Court’s decision, federal courts had blocked the enforcement of both laws.

 Here’s what you need to know: